forthy42/net2o/wiki/rng.md

 to delete it.
 This is the check part of the seat belt: if it's not attached, it will beep.

+## Key erasure and rolling tag

-I store an initializing state for the PRNG, first generated on the first start together with your sekret key.
+I store an initializing state for the PRNG, first generated together with your sekret key.
 This is the time when a low-entropy system can ask the user to add more entropy by e.g. moving the mouse or walking over the keyboard.
-That initial state has enough randomness.
+That initial state then has enough randomness.

 On every start of net2o, I mix it together with entropy from ''/dev/random'' and replace the previous saved content.
 This is to prevent a forward security